simulak1/polyfit_to_positron_qmc_data/README.md

 ## Folders

 * positron_utils/pcf_fit
 Contains the source code of the program.
-To print program info, run 'python positron_utils/pcf_fit/plyfit.py -h'
+To print program info, run `python positron_utils/pcf_fit/plyfit.py -h`
 * examples
 Example data of silicon and lithium with different quantum wave function approximations.
-Each folder within 'examples' contains 4 files: radial grid r_1.npy, variational Monte Carlo PCF data gvmc_1.npy, diffusion Monte Carlo PCF data gdmc_1.npy and a weight file for the relative weights of the twists corresponding to single PCFs.
+Each folder within `examples` contains 4 files: radial grid r_1.npy, variational Monte Carlo PCF data gvmc_1.npy, diffusion Monte Carlo PCF data gdmc_1.npy and a weight file for the relative weights of the twists corresponding to single PCFs.
 * scripts
 Helpful scripts to run the main program.
 Information for running the scripts can be found from within the scripts analyse.sh and validate.sh, and from scripts/README
 * extra